Picassotheboy22/eTalente/README.md

 7. It is known as exploratory testing.
 It’s an agile methodology it needs outside the box thinking because this process does not follow predefined test cases.

+# Test Case Scenarios

+- Click "Add - User"
+   - Expected Result.
+Fill in "First Name", "Last Name", "User Name", enter a new "Password".
+Select a Customer category.
+   - Seleet "Role", enter your "E-mail" address and enter your "Cell Phone" number.
+- Click "Save" to save the information
+    - Expected result.
+The system will add the new user and the required information entered on the form.

+ ### Negative Testing Scenario

+ - Click "Add - User"
+   - Expected Result.
+Fill in the same "First Name", "Last Name", "User Name", enter a new "Password". and Customer category.
+   - Seleet "Role", enter the same "E-mail" address and enter your "Cell Phone" number with addistional character to check if there is a validator to tell the user the enter numbers only.

+ - Click "Save" to save the information
+    - Expected result.
+The system will tell the user that the user already exists on the system.

+ - Click "Add - User"
+   - Expected Result.
+Fill in the a "First Name", "Last Name", "User Name", enter a new "Password". and Customer category.
+   - Seleet "Role", enter the same "E-mail" address and enter your "Cell Phone" number.

+ - Click "Cancel" to remove the information
+    - Expected result.
+The system will remove the entered information.

+ ### Additional Information
+ 1. The form has the following bugs that need to fixed:
+    - The form does not clear the information entered by the user.
+When the user "clicks" cancel and then "Add - user" the information entered previously remains on the form.

+    - The user can add multiple users with the same usernamer the system does not have a validator to make the username identifier unique.

+    - The Password field is not a required field which is a major security flaw.